amrithadevadiga/katacoda/CDH_scenario/intro.md

 Hello.
 Today we will be teaching you how to create an image on the Blue Data EPIC platform.
-In this scenario you will learn how to upgrade  HDP image using the Blue Data EPIC Application Workbench on a CentOS base image container.
+In this scenario you will learn how to Create  CDH image using the Blue Data EPIC Application Workbench on a CentOS base image container.

 ## Prerequisites:
 <br>-Basic knowledge on containers
 <br>-Linux administration
 <br>-Git
-<br>-Hadoop and HDP
+<br>-Hadoop and CDH

 This scenario is developed by: